vitelabs/vuilder-docs/vite-basics/token-model.md

 Parameters for the transaction to disable re-issuance:
 * Token ID

+## Token Index

+Token can have the same symbol, e.g. "BTC".
+In order to distinguish tokens with the same symbol, a distinct index from `000` to `999` is allocated when the token is issued.
+Token index cannot exceed 999.

+Built-in tokens VITE, VX and VCP do not have index.

 ## Built-in Tokens on Vite

 **VITE** (Vite's native coin), **VX** (ViteX Coin -- the token for [ViteX](https://x.vite.net), a decentralized exchange on Vite) and **VCP** (Vite Community Points -- used for purchasing merch at the Vite store) are the initial set of tokens on Vite.